NorSC/supervisor-search/_supervisors/zeyneb-kurt.md

   you want to discuss any project ideas related to my research interests.

+  Note: Experience with (or willing to learn) Python and/or R is necessary

   **Prediction of the groups in a colon cancer cohort by integrating different types of big biological datasets**